 The appellate court will offer an opinion in response to the appeal regardless of whether or not oral arguments have been presented.
 This opinion will either reverse the decision/ruling/ sentence of the trial court or uphold it.
 The decision will be announced sometime after oral arguments have finished.
 The judges will discuss the issues presented among themselves and provide the official written opinion of the court.

-If You Lose the Appeal
+What If You Lose Your Appeal?

 If you fail to win the appeal, you may have additional options.
 Your Cincinnati appeals attorney may ask the appellate court to send the case to the State Supreme Court if the opinion is in conflict with the decision of another appeals court in Ohio.
 If another opinion given by this same court, contradicts this opinion, you may request the court to deliver an ‘en banc’ decision issued by all judges of the court.
 This option must be exercised within 10 days of the appellate court’s decision.

-Other Possible Post-Sentencing Options
+Other Post-Sentencing Options in Cincinnati

 Beyond an appeal, you may have access to several other legal procedures, including: